NapoleonWils0n/kodi-playercorefactory/ripconfig/README.md

 ## Set up

-Copy the ripconfig.txt file to your home folder
+Copy the ripconfig file to your home folder

 ### Edit the ripconfig.txt file

 Override the default recording destination for the rip-record,
 rip-record-reconnect and rip-ssh scripts by adding a directory path between the double quotes in the variable

-Use Notepad++ on Windows to edit the ripconfig.txt file
+Use TextWrangler on the mac to edit the ripconfig file Use Notepad++ on Windows to edit the ripconfig file

 #### rip-record and rip-record-reconnect